ubsuny/GroverPhysics/README.md

 ### Presentation

-Included is Grover.ppt, a powerpoint presentation used in our video presentation titled Grover.vlc on Grover's Algorithm.
+Included is Grover.ppt, a powerpoint presentation used in our video presentation titled Grover.mp4 on Grover's Algorithm.
 This is the culmination of this project on Grover's Algorithm in which we go into more depth on the topic.
 The script for the video can be found in GroverScript.pdf.

 ### License